Skip to Content

 Treatment

-Bacterial Eye infection
+Bacterial Eye Infection

 Symptoms

-• Discharge from eyes
+• Discharge from the eyes (can be watery or pus-like)

 Causes